-Finally for people who just need something compact that they can strap to a helmet or backpack, the GoPro Hero Session features the same level of rugged durability as the Hero5, but in a body that's almost 50 percent lighter and significantly smaller.
-However, unlike the Hero5, the Session doesn't have a screen or the ability to record in 4K.
+Finally for people who just need something compact that they can strap to a helmet or backpack, the GoPro5 Hero Session features the same level of rugged durability as the Hero5, but in a body that's almost 50 percent lighter and significantly smaller.
+While it doesn't have a touchscreen, the Session can record in 4K.

 What to Look For